RAPO++: Cross-Stage Prompt Optimization for Text-to-Video Generation via Data Alignment and Test-Time Scaling: Related Work

 \textbf{Test-Time Scaling.} Test-time scaling~\cite{zhang2025survey,muennighoff2025s1} refers to increasing computational resources during inference to enhance model performance.
 By employing larger models or more sophisticated search strategies, it yields more accurate, coherent, and contextually relevant outputs.
-Leveraging extra compute after training allows models to refine predictions and better adapt to inputs, producing higher-quality results~\cite{uehara2025inference,han2024aucseg,wang2025remasking,gao2022bim,gao2024hie,zhang2025inference,han2025lightfair}.
-In large language models, it improves response quality and contextual relevance, and recent work has extended this concept to diffusion models~\cite{xie2025sana,oshima2025inference,long2025vista}.
+Leveraging extra compute after training allows models to refine predictions and better adapt to inputs, producing higher-quality results.
+In large language models, it improves response quality and contextual relevance, and recent work~\cite{uehara2025inference,wang2026remasking,zhang2025inference,ma2025inference,xie2025sana,long2025vista,liu2026bridging,gao2024hie} has extended this concept to diffusion models~\cite{xie2025sana,oshima2026inference}.
 Ma \emph{et al.} \cite{ma2025inference} propose a framework for test-time scaling in diffusion models, searching for better noise candidates during the diffusion sampling process, and the results show substantial quality improvements in image generation across different tasks and model sizes.
 Xie \emph{et al.} \cite{xie2025sana} leverage efficient training, depth pruning, and Test-time scaling to enhance text-to-image generation quality while reducing computational costs.
-Oshima \emph{et al.} \cite{oshima2025inference} propose a method called Diffusion Latent Beam Search (DLBS) with a lookahead estimator to optimize the quality of generated videos by selecting better diffusion latents and calibrating rewards to enhance perceptual quality without model updates.
+Oshima \emph{et al.} \cite{oshima2026inference} propose a method called Diffusion Latent Beam Search (DLBS) with a lookahead estimator to optimize the quality of generated videos by selecting better diffusion latents and calibrating rewards to enhance perceptual quality without model updates.
 However, there is few research focus on the test-time scaling for generative models via iteratively refining prompts.
-Long \emph{et al.} \cite{long2025vista} propose VISTA, a multi-agent framework that iteratively refines prompts during test time to enhance T2V generation, jointly optimizing visual, audio, and contextual quality and achieving significant gains over prior methods.